 As part of the Environmental Stewardship scheme (ES), the Government provides funding for schools to visit farms to learn about the countryside.
 These visits are free of charge to the groups.

-The Tracey estate totals 400 acres of woodland and farmland including 30 acres of overgrown gardens and parkland.
-In addition, we have traditional orchards, a walled kitchen garden, access to the river Otter and some species-rich pasture.
-We have a rare woodland landscape designed by Lucombe and Pince, which includes specimen trees and a sunken garden.
+The Tracey estate totals 400 acres of woodland and farmland including 30 acres of recerntly restored gardens and parkland.
+In addition, Tracey Estate houses traditional orchards, a walled kitchen garden, access to the river Otter and some species-rich pasture.
+There is also a rare woodland landscape designed by Lucombe and Pince, which includes specimen trees and a sunken garden.